"Information is the oil of the 21st century, and analytics is the combustion engine." – Peter Sondergaard

 Information is a resource and requires a similar management treatment (people, money, land, and equipment).
 One must apply resource management techniques, like planning, costing, budgeting, evaluating, to the firm's information resources, and assigning the position for information resources management responsibilities to more senior levels within the organization.

-Data Management Risks and Challenges
+What are the Top Data Management Risks and Challenges?

 Data Governance

 High-profile data leaks such as the Cambridge Analytica scandal are, unfortunately, rife in the current world.
 Consequently, data governance has become a critical priority for data executives.
 According to a Ponemon study, the average cost of a data breach is $3.86 million, and the average price for a stolen record containing sensitive information is approx $148 per record.
-It's no longer enough to manage one's data records effectively.
-It's now essential for the business to govern who can access and use data assets.
-Your data management toolkit should provide a framework that helps ensure the privacy and information security controls are automated and in place when a user is moving or has access to data.

 Compliance

 As mentioned earlier, compliance and legal requirements add complexity (and expense) to all data management processes.
 For example, European companies have to comply with (GDPR) General Data Protection Regulation.
 US healthcare data is affected by the Health Insurance Portability and Accountability Act (HIPAA).
 Companies using third-party IT services require auditing procedures like Service Organization Control 2 (SOC 2).
-One such data management tool should ideally provide features to reduce the burden.
-For example, automated data retention policies that evaluate privacy and legal potentialities against economics and need-to-know concerns in the context of data retention time, archival rules, data formats, and the authorized means storage, access, and encryption.

 Cost Management